9 Things You’ll Only Know If You’ve Been Backpacking In Australia

 9. YOUR INSTAGRAM IS LIT

-It’s a well-known fact that Australia is one of the most instagrammable places in the world.
+It’s a well-known fact that Australia is one of the most 'grammable places in the world.
 From the beautiful beaches to the insane wildlife, it’s not hard to find something to take a photo of.
 Before you know it, you’re going to be posting multiple times a day.
 Just don’t be surprised when some of your friends unfollow you out of jealousy.
+Haters gon' hate.

-If you want to travel Australia but don't know where to begin, click here for everything you'll need to start your Aussie adventure!
+If you're interested in travelling Australia but are unsure where to begin, click here for everything you'll need to start your Aussie adventure.